Diodes-Delight/www/content/docs/piunora/getting-started.md

 ### For eMMC models

 If you are using an eMMC module follow the Raspberry Pi docs **[here](https://www.raspberrypi.com/documentation/computers/compute-module.html#steps-to-flash-the-emmc)**.
 Holding down the USB boot button while attaching the USB cable will enable USB boot for this purpose.
 You do not need to keep holding it down after attaching the USB cable, it just needs to be pressed during power up.
+As well, The USB switch (near the USB-C connector) must be set in the `DEVICE` position.

 ### Using an existing Raspberry Pi SD Card or vanilla Raspberry Pi OS